 We were pleased to see other advocates provide comments as well, including TDI (Telecommunications for the Deaf & Hard of Hearing), NAD (National Association of the Deaf), AAPD (American Association of People with Disabilities), Gallaudet University, AFB (American Federation of the Blind) and approximately 40 other commenters.
 DOJ held a hearing early in Chicago and will hold the last hearing on January 10, 2011 in San Francisco.
 Visit www.ada.gov

 for more information about the upcoming hearing and for a transcript of hearings already held.

 To provide the DOJ more input on this issue, HLAA posted an Action Alert, asking HLAA constituents to send in their comments to the DOJ on movie captioning.
 Many people are already busy sending in their comments to the DOJ.
 If you have not, and you are interested, visit our website for our sample letter and instructions on how to send your comments either via US mail or electronically.

 We do see that a number of people are simply cutting and pasting our sample letter onto the comments file.
 We urge you to tell the DOJ your own experience in your own words instead of using our version word for word.
-We think it’s important for them to hear about the issue from many different perspectives.
+It’s important for them to hear about the issue from many different perspectives.